Ten-dimensional neural network emulator for the nonlinear matter power spectrum: Abstract

 \section{Abstract}

 We present { GokuNEmu}, a ten-dimensional neural network emulator for the nonlinear matter power spectrum, designed to support next-generation cosmological analyses.
 Built on the { Goku} $N$-body simulation suite and the { T2N-MusE} emulation framework, { GokuNEmu} predicts the matter power spectrum with $\sim 0.5 \%$ average accuracy for redshifts $0 \leq z \leq 3$ and scales $0.006 \leq k/(h\,\mathrm{Mpc}^{-1}) \leq 10$.
-The emulator models a 10D parameter space that extends beyond $\Lambda$CDM to include dynamical dark energy (characterized by $w_0$ and $w_a$), massive neutrinos ($\sum m_\nu$), the effective number of neutrinos ($N_\text{eff}$), and running of the spectral index ($\alpha_\text{s}$).
-Its broad parameter coverage, particularly for the extensions, makes it the only matter power spectrum emulator capable of testing recent dynamical dark energy constraints from DESI.
+The emulator models a 10D parameter space that extends beyond the $\Lambda$-cold dark matter ($\Lambda$CDM) model to include dynamical dark energy (characterized by $w_0$ and $w_a$), massive neutrinos ($\sum m_\nu$), the effective number of neutrinos ($N_\text{eff}$), and running of the primordial spectral index ($\alpha_\text{s}$).
+Its broad parameter coverage, particularly for the extensions, makes it the only matter power spectrum emulator encompassing the range of dynamical dark energy models preferred by recent DESI constraints.
 In addition, it requires only $\sim $2 milliseconds to predict a single cosmology on a laptop, orders of magnitude faster than existing emulators.
 These features make { GokuNEmu} a uniquely powerful tool for interpreting observational data from upcoming surveys such as LSST, \textit{Euclid}, the Roman Space Telescope, and CSST.